matthigg/micro-Chat/README.md

   $ Get-ChildItem Env:

-  ... once the environment variables have been set you can start a Flask server with:
+- Once the environment variables have been set you can start a Flask server with:

   $ flask run

-# Short write-up
-This is project 2 for CS50 Web Development with Python and Javascript.
-It is a chat application that uses Flask SocketIO that allows users to create a username (but not a password), create and join chatroom channels, and send messages that can be seen by other users within the channel.

 # What's contained in the files
 login.html, login.js